Lane-Driven/mah-neovim/README.md

 # TODO:
 #### Daashboard:
+- [ ] Learn how to properly fill out a README.md
 - [ ] Fix daily quote display.
 Should not extend past the project/mru listings.

 Projects/MRU path names could potentially be extremely long.
 Consider truncating the text for the path name to